gregstula/unix-config/README.md

 # UNIX-config

-A cross platform\* configuration and script collection for oh-my-zsh and vim
+A collection of dotfiles and scripts to bootstrap my zsh and vim environments

-\*Windows ony supported with bash emulation layer